 Key Rounding Functions in Excel

 Whether you’re an accountant, a scientist, or an analyst, you will find Excel rounding functions incredibly useful.
-Microsoft Excel offers a myriad of functions tailored to meet different types of rounding requirements:
+Microsoft Excel offers a myriad of functions customized to meet different types of rounding requirements:

 - ROUND: Rounds a given number to a specified number of digits according to classical rounding rules.
 If the digit to the right of the last significant digit is five or greater, Excel rounds up; otherwise, it rounds down

-- ROUNDUP: This function ensures that a number is rounded away from zero, meaning it consistently rounds the number up to the specified number of digits.
+- ROUNDUP: This function will round the number away from zero, meaning it consistently rounds the number up to the specified number of digits.

 - ROUNDDOWN: Unlike ROUNDUP, ROUNDDOWN takes the number towards zero, effectively rounding it down to the desired number of digits.